Last updated 4 min read

 We encourage thoughtful, casual, honest, and strong-willed people.
 Those with reliable beliefs whom we can trust.
 We like lovely people with developed soft skills who can build and maintain a larger social network.
 Possibly because it's an evolutionary advantage.

-How People Become Bad
+How People Become Bad.

 We opt for those approaches that work, reinforce them by repetition, and finally end up with neural pathways in our brain that allow us to accomplish rewards in one case and avoid failures in another.